pdrinhobarbosa/droid-persistence-lib/README.md

 7 - Delete relationships:

-To delete relationships when you delet the main object, implement the method 'deleteRalationships(Uri uri, String selection, String[] selectionArgs)'
+To delete registers of relationships tables when you delete the main object, implement the method 'deleteRalationships(Uri uri, String selection, String[] selectionArgs)'
 ```java
 ArrayList<Long> idsList = new ArrayList<Long>();
 Cursor cursor;